 California Health & Safety Code Section 11360 – Transportation of Marijuana

-Transportation of over one ounce is a felony crime.
+Transportation or sale of over one ounce is a felony crime.
 It is illegal to transport into the state, sell, furnish, give away; or attempt to give away any marijuana.
 The maximum sentence is up to four years in state prison.
 11360(b) Transportation of less than one ounce is a misdemeanor.

 Charged with a marijuana offense?

 If you are facing state or federal marijuana criminal charges, contact our Los Angeles criminal attorneys at Cron, Israels and Stark immediately to schedule a free case evaluation.
 Federal and state drug laws allows the government to seize your assets if they can prove they were acquired with the illegal proceeds of drug crime activity.
 Once a forfeiture proceeding is started, all of your assets could be seized and your bank accounts frozen while the drug investigation proceeds.
 Our drug defense lawyers will act immediately to challenge criminal forfeiture allegations by the government; call our offices today to learn how we can help you fight the charges.